 Think about a hot just-born planet.
 Wouldn’t it give off steam?
 And then the steam rises with energy away from the planet.
 As it encounters cold space, it condenses and then freezes.
-The gravity of the planet keeps the condensation from going too far away, and ice collects in a layer around the planet.
+Planet formation involves a large burst of vapor including steam; and this freezes into a hard shell of ice around a new planet.
 Just like a moon stays in relative position to a planet as the planet spins and orbits the sun, so too does the ice layer keep its relative position.
 The ice layers of the inner 4 planets have been destroyed over time due to different reasons.
-But Jupiter, Saturn, Uranus and Neptune all have their ice layers.
+But Jupiter, Saturn, Uranus and Neptune all have their ice shells.

 Mass Vortex Theory predicts that Jupiter has a shell of ice under the top skin of gas.
-The gas layer is about 1960 km thick.
+The gas layer is about 3500 – 3700 km thick (as indicated by research released in March 2018).
 The thickness of the ice layer is hard to predict.
 We are looking forward to confirmation and measurements from Juno.

 SUPPORT FROM OBSERVATIONS TO DATE

 “There is so much going on here that we didn’t expect that we have had to take a step back and begin to rethink of this as a whole new Jupiter.” — Scott Bolton, Juno principal investigator from the Southwest Research Institute in San Antonio

 “Scientists are puzzled to see that the familiar striped cloud patterns of Jupiter may be only skin deep.” — Kenneth Chang, NY Times, May 25, 2017

 The gases at the poles are thin, and the ice is clear so that we can see Jupiter’s atmosphere underneath in the image of Jupiter above.